infosoftas/info-subscription-doc/source/subscribers/users/authentication-authorization/auth0-legacy/authentication.rst

 ==========================================
 During the OIDC flow, the client may request an `access_token <http://https://auth0.com/docs/tokens/overview-access-tokens>`_  or an `id_token <https://auth0.com/docs/tokens/guides/id-token/get-id-tokens>`_.

-When users are managed using the |projectName| Sales Poster and self-service client, both of these tokens should a custom claim for the subscriber id, similar to the listing below:
+When users are managed using the |projectName| Sales Poster and self-service client, both of these tokens should have a custom claim for the subscriber id, similar to the listing below:

 .. code-block:: json
     :caption: Sample Id Token content